 7. Perform Disk Defragmentation On Vaio Hard Drive

 According to Microsoft, defragmenting a hard disk can improve your computer's performance.
 Because it rearranges fragmented data stored on the hard disk thus make it work more efficiently.
-Depending on the version of Windows under which your Sony Vaio is running, you may schedule disk defragmentation in advance.
+Depending on the Windows version your Sony Vaio is running, you may schedule disk defragmentation in advance.
 Watch this video for how to perform defragmentation under Windows 10 or 8.

 8. Clean up Hard Drive to Make More Space

-Nothing slows down a PC more than having a hard drive that is almost full.
-Though it's hard to say a certain percentage of free disk space you need to keep, the more the better!
+Nothing slows down a PC more than having an almost-full hard drive (or solid state drive).
+Though it's hard to define a certain percentage of free disk space you need to keep, the more the better!

 Once again, I'm using CleanMyPC and it does a great job in keeping my Sony Vaio hard drive clean and fast.